 There’s never a bad time to travel…but April might be one of the very best months to see the world.
 Summer comes early in southern Europe, meaning you can take a short-haul flight to soak up the sun; while in northern Europe, flowers are blooming, café tables are pulled outside, and the days become lighter and brighter.
 And, in the mountains, skiing is still possible.

-Further afield, some of the most beautiful places in the world are at their most dazzling in spring…and by travelling at this time of year, you also get to avoid the UK’s customary April showers.
+Further afield, some of the most beautiful places in the world are at their most dazzling in spring…and by travelling at this time of year, you’ll also avoid the UK’s customary April showers.

-Because Easter usually falls in April, many people avoid travelling, believing it will be expensive – but as long as you avoid the school holidays, there are still plenty of deals to be found.
+Because Easter usually falls in April, many people avoid travelling, believing it’ll be expensive – but as long as you avoid the school holidays, there are still plenty of deals to be found.

 So, if you’re dreaming of a spring getaway, we’re here to inspire you.
 Here are 14 of the best travel destinations to visit in April.